 - Children in care do not have a dedicated healthcare coordinator and their health needs are not being met at the right time and with the right practitioner.
-This contributes to care arrangement failure, further traumatisation, service fatigue & disengagement. - Children in care (children subject to Child Safety orders) are likely to have poorer mental health as well as physical and developmental health, than their peers, with only 3 per cent of young people in care without health problems: - more than half (54 per cent) have emotional or behavioral problems - 14 per cent have abnormal growth - 45 per cent aged 10-17 years have moderate or high health risks associated with substance use - 24 per cent have incomplete vaccinations. - up to 63 per cent have an eating disorder or obesity - 20 per cent have abnormal vision screening - 28 per cent have an abnormal hearing test - 30 per cent have dental problems
+This contributes to care arrangement failure, further traumatisation, service fatigue & disengagement, - Children in care (children subject to Child Safety orders) are likely to have poorer mental health as well as physical and developmental health, than their peers, with only 3% of young people in care without health problems: - o more than half (54%) have emotional or behavioral problems - 14% have abnormal growth - o 45% aged 10-17 years have moderate or high health risks associated with substance use - 24% have incomplete vaccinations. - o up to 63% have an eating disorder or obesity - o 20% have abnormal vision screening - 28% have an abnormal hearing test - o 30% have dental problems